 6. What does Year 9 at the University Campus involve?

-At our University Campus students will experience a university way of thinking that promotes independence and self-reflection, alongside experiential learning.
-Based on the Australian Curriculum, it comprises a range of core subjects and four key project-based learning units covering the Sciences, Humanities, Entrepreneurship and Global Citizenship (which includes a service learning framework).
-University academics and facilities enhance student learning providing information and knowledge through lectures, forums and research interviews.
+At our University Campus, students will experience a university way of thinking that promotes independence and self-reflection, alongside experiential learning.
+Based on the Australian Curriculum, it comprises a range of core subjects and four key project-based learning units covering the Sciences, Humanities, Entrepreneurship and Global Citizenship (which includes a service-learning framework).
+University academics and facilities enhance student learning by providing information and knowledge through lectures, forums and research interviews.
 This unique program offers students a taste of learning at university, an understanding of current research practices and the skills needed to apply their learning to real-life situations.
 Building on our existing Year 9 program, students will also be provided with the opportunity to be inspired by the world around them as they become independent learners, through cultural and out-of-classroom experiences alongside community and international service activities.

 7. Will Year 9 students have to wear a uniform while attending University Campus?

 8. How will students get to the campus?